gaowudao/CRITERIA3D/README.md

 PRAGA is a graphical user interface (use MapGraphics library) for the CRITERIA3D libraries.

 # License
-CRITERIA 3D has been developed under contract issued by ARPAE Hydro Meteo Climate Service, Emilia-Romagna, Italy
+CRITERIA 3D libreries and PRAGA have been developed under contract issued by ARPAE Hydro Meteo Climate Service, Emilia-Romagna, Italy
 http://www.arpae.it/sim/